Civil and political rights: Protection of rights

 T. H. Marshall notes that civil rights were among the first to be recognized and codified, followed later by political rights and still later by social rights.
 In many countries, they are constitutional rights and are included in a bill of rights or similar document.
 They are also defined in international human rights instruments, such as the 1948 Universal Declaration of Human Rights and the 1966 International Covenant on Civil and Political Rights.

 Civil and political rights need not be codified to be protected.
 However, most democracies worldwide do have formal written guarantees of civil and political rights.
 Civil rights are considered to be natural rights.
 Thomas Jefferson wrote in his A Summary View of the Rights of British America that "a free people [claim] their rights as derived from the laws of nature, and not as the gift of their chief magistrate."

 The question of to whom civil and political rights apply is a subject of controversy.
-Although in many countries citizens have greater protections against infringement of rights than non-citizens, civil and political rights are generally considered to be universal rights that apply to all persons.
+Although in many countries citizens are considered to have greater protections against infringement of rights than non-citizens, civil and political rights are generally considered to be universal rights that apply to all persons.
+One thing to mention is that if individuals have fewer political rights than are they more likely to commit political violence such as in countries where individual rights are highly restricted.
+That is why it is important for countries to protect the political rights of all citizens including minority groups.
+This extends to racial, ethnic, tribal, and religious groups.
+By granting them the same rights it helps reduce the risk of political violence breaking out.

 According to political scientist Salvador Santino F. Regilme Jr., analyzing the causes of and lack of protection from human rights abuses in the Global South should be focusing on the interactions of domestic and international factors—an important perspective that has usually been systematically neglected in the social science literature.

 Other rights

 Custom also plays a role.
-Implied or unenumerated rights are rights that courts may find to exist even though not expressly guaranteed by written law or custom; one example is the right to privacy in the United States, and the Ninth Amendment explicitly shows that there are other rights that are also protected.
+Implied or unenumerated rights are rights that courts may find to exist even though not expressly guaranteed by written law or custom; one example is the right to privacy in the United States, and the Ninth Amendment explicitly shows that other rights are also protected.

-The United States Declaration of Independence states that people have unalienable rights including "Life, Liberty and the pursuit of Happiness".
-It is considered by some that the sole purpose of government is the protection of life, liberty and property.
+The United States Declaration of Independence states that people have unalienable rights including "Life, Liberty, and the pursuit of Happiness".
+It is considered by some that the sole purpose of government is the protection of life, liberty, and property.

 Some thinkers have argued that the concepts of self-ownership and cognitive liberty affirm rights to choose the food one eats, the medicine one takes, and the habit one indulges.